microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/05-Using-GitHub-Copilot-with-Python/README.md

 By the end of this module, you'll aquire the skills to be able to:

 - Configure a GitHub repository in Codespaces and install GitHub Copilot extension.
-- Crafted prompts to generate suggestions from GitHub Copilot
+- Craft prompts to generate suggestions from GitHub Copilot
-- Applied GitHub Copilot to improve your projects.
+- Apply GitHub Copilot to improve your projects.

 ## Prerequisite reading:
 - [Introduction to prompt engineering with GitHub Copilot](https://learn.microsoft.com/training/modules/introduction-prompt-engineering-with-github-copilot//?WT.mc_id=academic-113596-abartolo)